Graphic design

 basic three cylinders

-Both the rectangular and cylindrical units are pleasing to play with, particularly for small hands, and can be put together both at right angles to the floor, that is balancing along their plane edges, or on their pointed corners.
+Both the rectangular and cylindrical units are pleasing objects to play with, particularly for small hands, and can be put together both at right angles to the floor, that is balancing along their plane edges, or on their pointed corners.
 Here the decision on size was to find the optimal size and weight.
 Larger units are more manageable by small hands but weigh more.
-This points to a relatively light wood as I believe that a natural material is also of benefit to the project.
+This points to a relatively light wood as I believe that natural materials are more pleasant to handle, particularly for the young.
+Whether the hollow circular tubes are suitable for young children, I’m not that sure though they do have the advantage of giving children the chance to look through, as well as stuff things into them.

-A wide range of variations can be made in their mutual arrangement, and the units can be stacked to quite a height, the natural friction of the wood maintaining some semblance of structual stability, even when they should logically fall, as in the photograph below to the right.
+A wide range of variations can be made in the mutual arrangement of both the circular and square rods, solid or hollow, and the units can be stacked to quite a height, the natural friction of the wood maintaining some semblance of structural stability, even when they should logically fall, as is illustrated in the photograph below to the right.

 basic cube and its component part

 The wooden prototypes I made are not as perfect as I would like them to be but, even as they are, they have a pleasant tactile feel, are attractive to use and develop interesting shapes in their use of pattern and shadow.
-Although not useful for architectural model building, they are certainly capable of use for the study of the interplay of shapes.
+Although not useful for architectural model building, they are certainly capable of use for the study of the interplay of shapes and a useful introduction for students, though perhaps at a larger scale.

 Web design | top | Approach